CHI-CHI KING - Head Director

-Has been the Head Director of Choirs at Keller High School for 21 years where her choirs have consistently won the Sweepstakes Trophy at UIL Concert and Sightreading Contests and 1st place trophies at music festivals in Texas, Florida, and California.
-Her choirs have also traveled to Europe where they performed in St. Paul’s Cathedral in London, Bath Abbey in Bath, England, Sant Stefano al Ponte in Florence, Italy, Sant’ Agnese in Agone in Rome, and at St. Peter’s Basilica in the Vatican.
-Several members of the KHS Choirs will be traveling to France this coming spring break where concerts are slated for Rouen and Chartres Cathedrals and the American Cemetery in Normandy.
-Her previous teaching experience was at Keller Middle School for 1 ½ years, Bear Creek Intermediate for 5 years, and as an elementary school music teacher in the Crowley school district for 4 years.
+CHI-CHI KING is beginning her 23rd year as the Head Director of Choirs at Keller High School where her choirs have consistently won the Sweepstakes Trophy at UIL Concert and Sight-Reading Contests and 1st place trophies at music festivals in Texas, Florida, and California.
+Her choirs have performed at St. Paul’s Cathedral in London, Bath Abbey in Bath, England, Sant Stefano al Ponte in Florence, Italy, Sant’ Agnese in Agone in Rome, St. Peter’s Basilica in the Vatican, Chartres and Rouen Cathedrals in France as well as the American Cemetery in Normandy.
+Her previous teaching experience was at Keller Middle School for 1 ½ years and as an elementary school music teacher for 9 years.
 Mrs. King served as the Region 2 Vocal Chair from 2010-2012.
-She has been a member of Schola Cantorum of Texas since 1984 and serves as the Soprano Section Leader of this performing group.
+She has been a member of the Fort Worth Chorale (formerly Schola Cantorum of Texas) since 1984 and serves as the Soprano Section Leader of this performing group.